Nicrophorus orbicollis: Life cycleNicrophorus orbicollis is an endopterygote with complete metamorphosis; the life cycle consists of an egg, larval, pupal, and adult stage. Male and female beetles are attracted to carrion for reproduction and feeding. Male N. orbicollis attract females by emitting pheromones but they will only do so when a carcass is present. After mating, the female will lay her eggs from about 12–48 hours after discovering a suitable carcass. Eggs hatch around 56 hours after oviposition. Once larvae complete development they pupate in the soil in 6–8 days. The size of a carcass affects the time span an egg is laid to when the larvae disperse and so also affects the time frame the parent beetles spend taking care of their young. In general, the time spent from egg burial to larval dispersal is less on smaller carcasses. N. orbicollis males will also spend less time taking care of their offspring when on small carcasses. Larvae of most silphid species are dependent upon parental feeding but can sometimes feed directly from a carcass. N. orbicollis larvae, however, are extremely dependent upon their parents for feeding and will die before they develop to the second instar without parental care. Offspring mass is positively correlated with longer maternal care. N. orbicollis is nocturnal and must compete with dipterous larvae for oviposition locations on carcasses.

+Reproduction

-ReproductionNicrophorus orbicollis depends on small vertebrate carcasses to supply their young with an adequate food requirement.
+Nicrophorus orbicollis depends on small vertebrate carcasses to supply their young with an adequate food requirement.
 N. orbicollis mates mid-June to early August and is mostly active after sunset.
 First, the male attracts the female by producing pheromones.
 Competition occurs between other burying beetles and other carrion competitors to secure a carcass for mating.
 It is commonly seen that N. orbicollis will compete with N. defodiens.
 The larger in size the beetle, the more likely it is to outcompete smaller beetles in acquiring a carcass.
 Once the carcass has been secured and buried, the female lays her eggs in the soil surrounding the carcass.
 The larvae typically hatch 5–7 days later.
 Both the female and male have important roles as their larvae mature.
 Preservation of the carcass, protecting the larvae from predators and feeding the larvae are all roles taken on by the adults.
 The males then disperse from the carcass once the larvae have reached the final instar.
 The females will stay until the larvae disperse into the soil to pupate, usually 17 days after carcass burial.

 Depending on the size of the carcass, the parents can control the number of offspring through a process called filial cannibalism.
 The parents do this to allow more space on a smaller carcass.